 Such is the case with Rita and Gerhard.
 We’ve already been to each other’s holiday homes in Marloth, and tonight they’re joining us at Jabula for dinner.
 They plan to be in Marloth for three months, so we’re certain we’ll spend more time with them in the future.

 |This bird in our birdfeeder appears to be a lesser-masked weaver.|

 It felt odd to see the Hornbill house again.
 We have many wonderful memories of the time we spent in that house.
-If you’d like to see our photos from that period of time, please see our archives on the right side of the home page from December 2, 2013, and continuing from there for three months, part of which we spent in two other properties of Louise and Danie‘s.
+If you’d like to see our photos from that period, please see our archives on the right side of the home page from December 2, 2013, and continuing from there for three months, part of which we spent on two other properties of Louise and Danie‘s.

 |Sunset in Kruger.|